-The connections between currency and bond risk premia that arise in our model are consistent with the empirically documented disconnect of the exchange rate from macroeconomic variables (Obstfeld and Rogoff (2001), Itskhoki and Mukhin (2021)).
-In our estimated model, currency returns are disconnected from long-maturity bond returns and yet the currency market is instrumental in transmitting bond demand shocks across countries.
+The connections between currency and bond risk premia that arise in our model are consistent with the low empirical correlation between currency and long-maturity bond returns.
+In our estimated model, movements in the exchange rate are almost uncorrelated with movements in long-maturity bond yields, and yet the currency market is instrumental in transmitting bond demand shocks across countries.
 In particular, the effects of QE/QT on foreign bond yields are sizeable, and stronger than those of conventional policy.
-At the same time, because of the disconnect, the transmission of QE/QT to the exchange rate is weaker, and foreign exchange interventions by central banks have strong effects on the exchange rate but weak effects on bond yields.
+At the same time, because of the disconnect between the exchange rate and bond yields, the transmission of QE/QT to the exchange rate is weaker, and foreign exchange interventions by central banks have strong effects on the exchange rate but weak effects on bond yields.